siddhiideshmukh/mintlify-landing-page/README.md

-# Cursor Landing Page
+# Mintlify Landing Page

-Frontend landing page clone inspired by Cursor.

-Built as part of ChaiCode Cohort 2026 to practice HTML & CSS fundamentals.
+Peer-review assignment for ChaiCode Cohort 2026 as part of learning HTML & CSS.

-This project is created purely using vanilla HTML5 and CSS3.
+This project is a frontend clone of the Mintlify marketing website built purely using HTML5 and vanilla CSS.
 No frameworks, libraries, or JavaScript are used.

-The goal was to replicate a modern dark-themed SaaS product landing page and improve layout, spacing, typography, and grid skills.
+The goal of this project was to practice layout building using Flexbox, Grid, spacing, typography, and modern landing page design.

 ---